ycao56/klusterlet-addon-operator/README.md

 ## Add a component into the test

-To add a new component into the test, the endpoint-operator CRD must be added in the [deploy/crds](deploy/crds) directory and a corresponding CR must be added in the [deploy/crs](deploy/crd) directory.
+To add a new component into the test, the klusterlet-operator CRD must be added in the [deploy/crds](deploy/crds) directory and a corresponding CR must be added in the [deploy/crs](deploy/crd) directory.